CSCfi/openstack-upgrade-recipes/db_test/README.md

 MySQL-python is not in upper-requirements.txt after Pike - one should use mysql+pymysql most likely

-Basically don't install mariadb 10 if you still have mysql:// db connections
+( Basically don't install mariadb 10 if you still have mysql:// db connections )

-Maybe also want to tune my.cnf to improve performance somehow?
+Maybe also want to tune my.cnf to improve performance

 Usage virtualenv
 -----